tldr-pages/tldr/pages/common/mongoexport.md

 # mongoexport

-> Produces a JSON or CSV export of data stored in a MongoDB instance.
+> Produce exports of data stored in a MongoDB instance formatted as JSON or CSV.
 > More information: <https://docs.mongodb.com/database-tools/mongoexport/>.

 - Export documents in JSON format to stdout: